WoodProgrammer/Turkish-Language-NLP-API/README.md

   `$ docker-compose up`

   `localhost:5000` is default IP on your local address.

+Notice:  On this docker we only added redis test service.We will integrate the other main web services.

 If you did not install Docker to on your host machine look the Docker-Docs: